 - "Does this tie in with my goals and motivations?"
 (We're coming onto those in α moment.)
-Or are you thinking of doing it because you feel like you "should" or because a friend is doing something similar? - "Is this achievable for me, at this stage in my life and writing journey?"
+Or is it something you feel like you "should" do or something you thought of because a friend is doing something similar? - "Is this achievable for me, at this stage in my life and writing journey?"
 If you've just had your first child, for instance, and you've never written fiction before, trying to write a trilogy of novels in the next two years is probably going to be a bit much. - "Does this idea excite me?"
 Is it something you keep thinking about when you're doing the dishes / having a shower / trying to get to sleep?